 The paper is organized as follows.
 In Section \ref{sec:Setup}, we set up the problem and present the algorithm.
 Section \ref{sec:analysis} presents the main results on spectral estimation error analysis.
-In Section \ref{sec:L-mixing_detail}, we describe background on $L$-mixing processes need in the main proofs.
-Then, Section \ref{sec:proofs} gives proofs of the main results.
+Section \ref{sec:L-mixing_detail} gives the background on $L$-mixing processes needed in the main proofs.
+Section \ref{sec:proofs} gives proofs of the main results.
 Section \ref{sec:sim} verifies our theory with a simulation of a finite-state Markov chain.
 Conclusions are given in Section~\ref{sec:conclusion}.